OT and OTA Students

 Case Scenario

 Mrs. L is a 72-year-old woman receiving hospice care at home due to advanced cancer.
-She experiences significant fatigue and shortness of breath with minimal activity.
-Cooking has always been one of her most meaningful occupations, especially preparing traditional holiday meals for her family.
-During an occupational therapy visit, she shares that she is saddened she can no longer cook and worries that her grandchildren will forget the family traditions she created.
+She experiences significant fatigue and shortness of breath.
+Cooking has always been one of her most meaningful occupations, especially preparing holiday meals for her family.
+During an OT visit, she shares that she is upset she can no longer cook for her grandchildren.
 Mrs. L also reports limited sitting tolerance and requires frequent rest breaks throughout the day.

-What potential strategies, activity modifications, or alternative occupations could support her participation while respecting her limited endurance and energy levels?
+What potential strategies, activity modifications, or alternative occupations could support her participation?